Deepak9011/HumanEdge-Manager/README.md

-# Spring Boot Employee Management System
+# Spring Boot HumanEdge Manager

 ## Overview
-The **Employee Management System** is built using Spring Boot to manage employees, departments, branches, and user roles.
+The **HumanEdge Manager** is built using Spring Boot to manage employees, departments, branches, and user roles.
 This system allows administrators and users to perform various employee-related operations and manage the organization efficiently.

 ## Key Features
 - **Employee Management:**